 And then we hit point three, the practical test.
 Even if the theory surmounts the first two hurdles, is the finding useful?
 It is a question of application: are the instructional practices implied by the theory more effective than alternatives?
 Here, I see no reason to believe so at all.

 In the interest of charity, consider a defense by this foundational scholar in the field who supports both type theories and the concept of learning styles.
 On the categorization of styles, he writes: “The fact that students may be classified as, say, sensing learners, says nothing about either their intuitive skills or their sensing skills.”
 But this is an absurd statement that obliterates his own theory.
 If a learning classification “says nothing about” a learner’s skills, why bother classifying them at all?
-To that, he might respond (a few sentences down) that “The optimal teaching style strikes a balance (not necessarily an equal one) between the poles of each dimension of the chosen learning styles model.”
+A few sentences down, he also writes that “The optimal teaching style strikes a balance (not necessarily an equal one) between the poles of each dimension of the chosen learning styles model.”
 Aaannnddd, to which I ask again: if the recommended style for a mixed class of learners is a mixed balance of instructional practice regardless, why bother classifying them at all?
 It becomes a trivial theory.

 To return to the wisdom of my astrophysics professor, I can give a false theory a provisional pass if it has strong predictive value, like epicycles mapping the movement of the planets.
 However, the trouble with learning styles starts before even considering the empirical evidence: one of its strongest proponents asks that it not be used for predictive purposes!
 By contrast, consider the competing theory of “dual coding,” which applies concept behind learning styles in a better generalizable, though incompatible, way: